Scrotal Swelling in Children

 Antibiotics.
 If the doctor finds evidence of bacterial infection, he or she will prescribe antibiotics.
 Young boys who are not sexually active should also have special X-ray studies to look for an abnormality in their urinary system as a possible cause of infection.

 Observation and other treatments.
 For conditions like minor trauma, mumps, small hernias, hydroceles, idiopathic swelling, and Schönlein-Henoch purpura, no treatment may be needed.
 Many of these conditions can be watched to see whether they clear up on their own.
 Other conditions need attention.
 Without treatment, varicoceles may over time result in infertility and testicular injury that is not reversible.
 Testicular cancer in boys responds very well to cancer drugs.
 Pain medicines and medicines that reduce swelling may also be used during observation for some of these conditions.

-If your child has scrotal swelling at any age, he should be seen by his doctor.
+If you child has scrotal swelling at any age, he should be seen by his health care provider.
 Most scrotal swelling is not painful, but still needs to be evaluated.
-Painful scrotal swelling, especially swelling that is severe and starts suddenly, is a medical emergency and needs to be evaluated right away.
+Your child should be seen right away if he: